Welcome to Dinnington Group Practice

 Yes, we are still continuing with DEPO injections and will arrange these in the usual way.
 If you do not want to come to the surgery then arrange to speak to a nurse or GP so we can offer you alternative contraception.

-Yes, we continuing with all baby immunisations and will arrange them in the usual way.
+Yes, we will still be doing 6-8 week baby checks and continuing with all baby immunisations.
+We will arrange them in the usual way.